cnumr/best-practices/chapters/BP_008_en.md

 ### Description

-If the user's actions implies a long running process, make it asynchronous if possible.
+If the user's actions imply a long running process, make it asynchronous if possible.

 This way, the user can launch it and check back later if it's finished and ok, without waiting for the completion on his device.
 This user can be notified by an email with a link, or a dashboard of ongoing and finished processes can be provided.

-This approach makes the user experience more agreeable and allow several backend optimizations :
+This approach makes the user experience more agreeable and allow several backend optimizations:

-* if the architecture is divided this way, it makes it possible to free the presentation servers, allowing then serve more requests and improve perceived performance
+* if the architecture is divided this way, it makes it possible to free the presentation servers, allowing then serve more requests and improve perceived performance.
 * it becomes possible to group the processes in batches, often more efficient in resources than synchronous processing on the fly.
 * it makes it easier to smooth the load of the servers responsible for the processing, which allows better pooling of servers and consequently fewer of them.